Common problems with renting

 Your landlord doesn't have the right to treat you like this.
 This is likely to be sex discrimination.
 And although he has the right to keep a set of keys, he doesn't have the right to come into your flat whenever he feels like it.
 You need to see an experienced adviser who will help you deal with this landlord.

-If you are a tenant and are being harassed by a landlord you should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.
+If you are a tenant and are being harassed by a landlord you should consult an experienced adviser, for example at Citizens Advice - where to get advice.

 There are legal restrictions on the amount a landlord can charge for energy.
 This applies whether or not the energy is supplied through a pre-payment meter.